Revised August 5, 2020

 Use action steps |

-Use the IRP to give the individual a step-by-step explanation of what she or he is supposed to do and what supports are available.
+Use the IRP to give the participant a step-by-step explanation of what is expected of them and what supports are available.
 Include:

 |

-WFSSS/WFPS will monitor IRPs closely to make sure that everyone is engaged in full-time activities and making progress.
-Service providers are required to verify participation and progress on a monthly basis to the WFSSS/WFPS.
+WFPS/WFSSS monitors IRPs closely to make sure that everyone is engaged in activities and making progress.
+Service providers are required to verify participation and progress on a monthly basis to the WFPS/WFSSS.

-In addition, non-participation will be reported immediately.
-ESD uses eJAS to send an electronic message to the WFSSS/WFPS when the participant fails to attend as directed.
-ESD staff will sometimes refer the participant back to the WFPS as part of their "Continuous Activity Planning" process and document in eJAS notes if the participant is failing to participate as directed.
-The WFSSS/WFPS must immediately begin the sanction process by sending the ACES letter 0085-01 for non-participation.
+In addition, non-participation must be reported immediately.
+ESD uses eJAS to send an electronic message to the WFPS/WFSSS when the participant fails to attend as directed.
+ESD staff sometimes refers the participant back to the WFPS as part of their "Continuous Activity Planning" process and document in eJAS notes if the participant is failing to participate as directed.
+The WFPS/WFSSS must immediately begin the sanction process by sending the ACES letter 0085-01 for non-participation.

-The WFSSS/WFPS includes all activities that meet the participation requirements in the IRP and track participation, even those that are not approved by the program.
+The WFPS/WFSSS includes all activities that meet the participation requirements in the IRP and track participation, even those that aren't approved by the program.
 For example, a participant may work 20 hours a week and go to school 20 hours and meet the participation requirements even if the training cannot be approved or supported with support services or child care.
 This participation must be tracked to ensure progress is being made and that the person is attending.

 There are two types of participation verification:

-An individual in sanction status does not require a special "sanction IRP" just because they have entered sanction.
-Everyone is required to have a current IRP based upon his or her activities.
-If a family member enters sanction status, the IRP should reflect the activities they failed to do, without good cause.
+An participant in sanction status does not require a special "sanction IRP" just because they have entered sanction.
+Everyone is required to have a current IRP based upon their assigned activities.
+If a participant enters sanction status, the IRP should reflect the activities they failed to do, without good cause.

-When the person agrees to cure his or her sanction, the IRP must be updated to include current dates and any new activities or components need to be changed to meet the individual's new circumstances.
+When the participant agrees to cure a sanction, the IRP must be updated to include current dates and any new activities or components need to be changed to meet the participant's new circumstances.

-The IRP is a valuable tool for the individual, the WFSSS/WFPS, and others working with the person.
-It ensures that everyone is clear about the individual's responsibilities, requirements, and supports.
+The IRP is a valuable tool for the participant, the WFPS/WFSSS, and others working with the person.
+It ensures that everyone is clear about the participant's responsibilities, requirements, and supports.

-Stacking services requires the individual to engage in more than one activity at a time - perhaps working with different providers to access services.
+Stacking services requires the participant to engage in more than one activity at a time - perhaps working with different providers to access services.
 We "stack" (or combine) activities to make sure the person moves from welfare to self-sustaining work as soon as possible.
-It also helps an individual to build new strengths while resolving issues in her or his life.
+It also helps an participant to build new strengths while resolving issues in her or his life.

 Activities are combined to add up to full-time participation (32-40 hours).
-See WFHB 1.2.3 for additional information about adding an additional three hours (preferably core activity hours) in the parent’s IRP when possible.
+See WFHB 1.2.3 for additional information about adding an additional three hours (preferably core activity hours) in the participant’s IRP when possible.

-eJAS provides language (templates) that can be put on the IRP for most activities and service providers, with the number of hours the individual will participate.
-In the few cases that eJAS does not provide the template language to be used, the WFPS/WFSSS will include the following information on the IRP:
+eJAS provides language (templates) that can be put on the IRP for most activities and service providers, with the number of hours the participant will participate.
+In the few cases that eJAS does not provide the template language to be used, the WFPS/WFSSS includes the following information on the IRP:

-To be effective, the individual's IRP must spell out, in detail, what the person will do to become self-sufficient.
+To be effective, the participant's IRP must spell out, in detail, what the person will do to become self-sufficient.
 All personal information is confidential under state and federal law.
-In eJAS, there are also four categories of client information, called 'Special Records', with increased protection.
-Only DSHS staff are able to view the notes written in these categories.
-These categories contain information about:
+In eJAS, there are also four categories of participant information, called 'Special Records', with increased protection.
+Only DSHS staff are able to view the notes written in these categories (see WFHB 1.6.4).

 When creating an IRP, do the following in eJAS: